The Teddy Bear Chronicles (Saved in Paris)

 The Teddy Bear Chronicles is the debut novel by Chicago based author Donnalyn Vojta.
 A former litigation attorney, the author is now fully immersed in the world of writing by way of a station as an academic tutor and professional writer.
 The concept of a thriller being written entirely by the perspective of a group of teddy bears is singularly unique, and while the mystery and pace of the story ramps up, readers will be thankful for the comedic relief provided by the furry companions of each character.

-Giving the novel 3 out of 5 stars, I have to commend the author on being so bold in her somewhat peculiar and unexpected choice of perspective.
+Giving the novel 1 out of 5 stars, I have to commend the author on being so bold in her somewhat peculiar and unexpected choice of perspective.
 I have read 1000’s of books and not one has been told by way of a teddy bear; especially not a novel that is certainly for adults due to the subject matters of abuse, mental illness, and murder.
 I was unclear as to several of the character’s intentions at many parts of the novel, and I also felt that the characters at times did not behave or react in a realistic manner.
-The dialogue between characters at times appeared forced, especially given the nature of the relationship.
-I really enjoyed the character of Richard and his progression in the romance department; he was written in such a way as to be found endearing and sweet.
+The dialogue between characters at times was forced and lacking imagination or depth, especially given the nature of the relationship.
+The only character I was able to tolerate was that of Richard.